 "Opening Public Space: The Peace Arbitrator and Rural Politicization, 1861-1864."
 Slavic Review 61:4 (Winter 2002), 707-731.

-World History I, II, and III (Prehistory to 1500, 1500-1800, 1815 to present), Medieval Europe, Renaissance/Reformation Europe, Imperial Russian History, Russian Revolutionary History, Soviet History, East European History, Democracy in Russia (team taught with Dr. Mark Halperin, English, and Dr. Dinara Georgeoliani, Russian; cross-listed, English and Foreign Languages), The Russian Far East (cross-listed, Asia Pacific Studies), Russian Women’s History (cross-listed, Women’s Studies), History of the Cold War (Graduate Colloquium and Seminar, team-taught with Dr. Thomas Wellock, History), Comparative Revolutions (Graduate Colloquium and Seminar, team taught with Dr. Daniel Herman, History),Graduate Historiography, Senior Major Seminar, Introduction to History.
-Also Douglas Honors College, Senior Colloquium; Foreign Languages Department, Slavic Civilizations (cross-listed, English); and Soviet Film (cross-listed, English and Film Studies).
+World History I, II, and III (Prehistory to 1500, 1500-1800, 1815 to present), Medieval Europe, Renaissance/Reformation Europe, Imperial Russian History, Russian Revolutionary History, Soviet History, East European History, Democracy in Russia (team taught with Dr. Mark Halperin, English, and Dr. Dinara Georgeoliani, Russian; cross-listed, English and World Languages), The Russian Far East (cross-listed, Asia Pacific Studies), Russian Women’s History (cross-listed, Women’s Studies), History of the Cold War (Graduate Colloquium and Seminar, team-taught with Dr. Thomas Wellock, History), Comparative Revolutions (Graduate Colloquium and Seminar, team taught with Dr. Daniel Herman, History),Graduate Historiography, Senior Major Seminar, Introduction to History.
+Also Douglas Honors College, Senior Colloquium; World Languages Department, Slavic Civilizations (cross-listed, English); and Soviet Film (cross-listed, English and Film Studies).